Blake-Madden/tinyexpr-plusplus/Embedded.md

 (Function and variable names must only contain the characters `a`-`z`, `A`-`Z`, `0`-`9`, and `_`, and cannot begin with a number.)

+Finally, specifying an illegal character for a list or decimal separator can also throw.

 The following functions in `te_parser` can throw and should be wrapped in `try`/`catch` blocks: